phollis11/Desktop/_pycache_/CIS 314/ai_caddy/README.md

 * AI function doesnt work well when not on course.
 Recommend testing AI function directly from golf_ai.py
 * Distance calculations use geodesic measurements for accuracy.
 * The project was created as the final assignment for **CIS 314**.
+* The account tab was not completed.

+## Potential Alterations Needed
+* Two file pathing issues in ai_caddy.py (Both should not impact program running, just showing images)
+* Need to run **admin.py** to create Musket Ridge course to use in golf app
+* Recommend testing AI caddy in **golf_ai.py** since distances are off since not at course.
+Makes AI caddy not work well.

+## Using the App
+* First register an account and login
+* Go to bag in the bottom right, and log your clubs and distances
+* Go back to main page and start a round using top left
+* Select from available courses and start round
+* Ask for club recommendation by first updating location on left bar, updating pin location on right bar, and then asking AI for the recommendation
+* Enter score for hole and continue through course until you want to end round by clicking end round button

 Author